“The real essence of art turned out to be not something high up and far off – it was right inside my ordinary daily self.”

 In essence, the course focuses on the universal processes via which we generate and shape ideas, dive into difficulties, and transform kernels of inspiration into finished products, regardless of whether we aspire to compose, write, design, and so forth.

-I’ve also arranged for a flexible pricing structure in which readers can pay as little as $10 for all ten lessons.
+I’ve also arranged for a flexible pricing structure in which readers can pay as little as $15 for all ten lessons.
 And it comes with a full money-back guarantee.

 If you’d like to be more creative, I invite you to take a look at the course and then, whether you sign up or not, start creating!